|Austen of Hall Place, baronets|

 The large Heronden estate at Tenterden was owned by the eponymous Heronden family as early as 1215, and remained in their possession until the 17th century, when it was broken up by sales, which led to no less than four substantial houses having 'Heronden' in their names.
 Confusingly, there is also another Heronden in Kent, at Eastry near Sandwich, where the estate has even earlier recorded origins (it is mentioned in a charter dated 958), and where there is a fine Georgian house, written up by Country Life in 1960.
 And as if all that wasn't enough, the Tenterden Heronden is often 'Herndon' in earlier documents!

 The original principal house at the Tenterden Heronden is said to have been built in 1585 and was no doubt a timber-framed hall house like many others in the weald of Kent.
 After the estate was divided it was sometimes called Heronden Hall.
 This property passed to the Austens in about the 1630s and although we have no evidence that it was altered by them, it may well have been.
-The Elizabethan house was pulled down by Jeremiah Curteis of Rye after he bought the estate in 1782, and I have not been able to find any record of its appearance.
+The Elizabethan house was pulled down by Jeremiah Curteis of Rye after he bought the estate in 1782, and I have not been able to find any record of its appearance, but a wooden overmantel, said to have come from the house is now in the study of the Edsel and Eleanor Ford House in Grosse Point Shores, Michigan (USA).
 For a while there was no principal seat here.
 In 1818 a large Georgian house was, however, built on one of the other parts of the estate, and this has always just been called Heronden.
 It is built of white brick, always an unprepossessing material, and has a five bay two storey front with a diminutive pediment set against the parapet.
 A large service wing to one side may be a little later than the main block.

 |Heronden Hall: entrance front|